noties/Prism4j/README.md

 test cases from [prism-js](https://github.com/PrismJS/prism) for the project (for newly added language of cause).
 Thankfully just a byte of work required here as `prism4j-languages` module understands native format of _prism-js_ test cases (that are ending with `*.test`).
 Please inspect test folder of the `prism4j-languages` module for further info.
+In short: copy test cases from `prism-js` project (the whole folder for specific language) into `prism4j-languages/src/test/resources/languages/` folder.

 Then, if you run:
 ```bash